RAID Data RecoverySAN Data Recovery Service

 Improved Performance and Availability

 SANs provide high-performance storage solutions enabling multiple servers to access the same devices simultaneously.
 This reduces data bottlenecks and allows faster access to data, improving application performance.
-SANs are also designed with a redundant, fault-tolerant architecture that ensures data is always available, even in the event of a hardware failure.
+SANs are also designed with a redundant, fault-tolerant architecture that ensures data is always available, even in a hardware failure.

 Scalability